sonic-insurgence/Gritty-Grids/README.md

 ### Flashing the Firmware
-Just use the in-system programmer of your choice (e. g.
+Use the in-system programmer of your choice (e. g.
 I use the AVRisp MkII from Atmel) to flash the "gritty-grids.hex" file to the AVR microcontroller on Grids.
 If you are not familiar with flashing AVR controllers search the web for instructions.